controlm/workbench/README.md

 Note that there is no persistence of jobs and other definitions.
 We work according to the Job-as-Code approach.
 All the jobs and other definitions should be saved as code outside of the Control-M Workbench container.

+Currently, the Change Password option <b>must not be used</b>.
+If you change the password and lose access to the Workbench Web interface, re-upload the image to regain access to the Workbench. regain access to the Workbench.
+The default password is restored.

 If you are experiencing any issues using Control-M Workbench after having performed the troubleshooting described as above, open an [issue](https://github.com/controlm/workbench/issues).